MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/best-practices/data-lake-access.md

 ## Configure access to Azure Data Lake Storage

-Implement access control in Azure Data Lake Storage using Azure RBAC, ACLs, or a combination of both.
+Set up access control in Azure Data Lake Storage using Azure RBAC, ACLs, or a combination of both.

 ### Configure access using Azure RBAC only